prototypefund/reproducible-website/_posts/2017-05-03-reproduciing-r-packages.markdown

     [.. source code of makeLazyLoadDB ..]
     }

-We know our irreproducibility is with the help files and not the main package, so `c` to skip this part:
+We know our unreproducibility is with the help files and not the main package, so `c` to skip this part:

     >>> c